-16.7 Successful Completion of VCE (VM) and VPC Units
+Successful Completion of VCE VM and VPC Units

-The College coordinates the assessment and collection of results for all curriculum components within the VCE (VM) and VPC learning program.
+The College coordinates the assessment and collection of results for all curriculum components within the VCE VM and VPC learning program.
 The satisfactory completion of curriculum components must be in accordance with the assessment guidelines for the accredited curriculum.

-For VCE (VM) or VPC units, students will receive a satisfactorily completed (S) or not yet complete (N) result for each unit.
+For VCE VM or VPC units, students will receive a satisfactorily completed (S) or not yet complete (N) result for each unit.

-Students will receive an N in a VCE (VM) or VPC unit if they do not meet the course requirements outlined in the Curriculum Planning Guides.
+Students will receive an N in a VCE VM or VPC unit if they do not meet the course requirements outlined in the Study Designs.

-17. VCE (VM) and VPC Supplementary Learning Outcome
+VCE VM and VPC Supplementary Learning Outcome

-If a student is absent on the day on which an outcome is scheduled, and the absence has been deemed 'approved', they will be entitled to sit a Learning Outcome of equivalent difficulty, challenge or scale.
-This outcome is known as a 'Supplementary Learning Outcome'.
+If a student is absent on the day on which an outcome is scheduled, and the absence has been deemed 'approved', they will be entitled to sit an Assessment Task of equivalent difficulty, challenge or scale.
+This outcome is known as a 'Supplementary Assessment Task'.

-If the absence has been deemed an 'Approved Absence' by the College, then the supplementary outcome will be graded as per the procedure for any outcome done in class.
+If the absence has been deemed an 'Approved Absence' by the College, then the Supplementary Assessment Task will be graded as per the procedure for any Assessment Task done in class.

-If the absence has been deemed an 'Unapproved Absence' the student will not be permitted to sit the Supplementary Learning Outcome in order to redeem an S result for the subject.
+If the absence has been deemed an 'Unapproved Absence' the student will not be permitted to sit the Supplementary Assessment Task in order to redeem an S result for the subject.

-Supplementary Learning Outcomes will be scheduled for the next available afternoon immediately following the date of the missed outcome and students must be prepared to sit the Supplementary Learning Outcome on this date.
-Failure to attend the rescheduled outcome without appropriate documentation, ie, a medical certificate or equivalent will result in the student receiving an N result for that piece of work.
+Supplementary Assessment Tasks will be scheduled for the next available afternoon immediately following the date of the missed task and students must be prepared to sit the Supplementary Assessment Task on this date.
+Failure to attend the rescheduled task without appropriate documentation, ie, a medical certificate or equivalent will result in the student receiving an N result for that piece of work.

-18. Vocational Education and Training
+Vocational Education and Training

-18.1 VET Satisfactory Unit of Competence Result
+VET Satisfactory Unit of Competence Result